-The Look: Jennifer isn’t a world renowned style icon and her motives don’t consist of being on the cover of Vogue- they consist of showing as much leg and cleavage that a seventeen year succubus old can get away with (which is a lot by the way).
-When in doubt, go for simple, tight, low rise clothes that can be thrown away easily.
+The Look: Jennifer isn’t a world renowned style icon and her motives don’t consist of being on the cover of Vogue- they consist of showing as much leg and cleavage that a seventeen year old succubus can get away with (which is a lot by the way).
+When in doubt, go for simple, tight, low rise clothes that can be thrown away easily- very 2000s.
 Switch it up with a slutty cheerleading uniform.
 And leave the bra at home (or in the woods).

-As the film progresses, she embraces her inner demon and selects creepy, dated pieces like a lace white prom dress, yet to be soaked in blood.
+As the film progresses, she embraces her inner demon and selects creepy, dated pieces like a lace white prom dress, soon to be soaked in blood.

 -Part your hair in the middle, smother your mouth in cherry lip gloss and coat your eyes in black mascara to extrapolate that whole ‘dead behind the eyes’ look.

 The Attitude: I wouldn’t go as far as calling her Satan in heels.
 But she is definitely a bitch in a uniform.
 Snobbery to her is what oxygen is to most people; she can’t live without it.
 She practically exudes an air of dominion over the Upper East Side, which in her world is the only place that truly matters.
 And to be completely honest, she is worth bowing down to.